-Alternatively referred to as a cell, cellular, and cellular phone, a cell phone, which is also sometimes abbreviated as cp is a mobile phone or portable phone that enables a user to communicate almost anywhere in the world.
-The cell phone was invented by Dr. Martin Cooper who led a team of developers at Motorola and made the first cell phone call in April 3, 1973 at Motorola.
+Alternatively referred to as a cell, cellular, and cellular phone, a cell phone (sometimes abbreviated as cp) is a mobile or portable phone.
+It enables a user to communicate almost anywhere in the world.
+The cell phone was invented by Dr. Martin Cooper, along with his team of developers at Motorola.
+The first cell phone weighed 2.4-pounds and was 9-inches long.
+Dr. Cooper also made the first cell phone call at Motorola on April 3, 1973.

-As can be seen by the picture to the right, of the Nokia 6010 cell phone, modern cell phones have changed drastically from the original cell phones (aka bricks).
-New cell phones are much lighter than the old brick cell phones, much smaller, and have LCD (often a color LCD) to display contacts, pictures, ringtones, games, etc.
+As you can see in the picture of the Nokia 6010 cell phone to the right, modern cell phones have changed drastically from the original cell phones (aka bricks).
+New cell phones are much lighter than the old brick cell phones, much smaller, and have LCD screens (often a color LCD) to display contacts, pictures, ringtones, apps, games, etc.

-Today, cell phones are becoming capable of doing almost anything a computer is capable of doing.
-Below, are just a few examples of what some of the new phones are capable of doing.
+Today, many cell phones are called smartphones and are capable of doing almost anything a computer is capable of doing.
+Below are a few examples of what some of the new cell phones are capable of doing.

 - Take and make calls to any other person with a phone.